uktrade/data-hub-frontend/README.md

 This method is recommended if you are only making frontend changes.

-5. Go to the [Playbook](https://readme.trade.gov.uk/docs/playbooks/datahub.html#environments) and use the Admin URLs to set the environment variable `API_ROOT`.
-You will need to remove `/admin` from the end of the API paths.
+5. Go to the [Playbook](https://readme.trade.gov.uk/docs/playbooks/datahub.html#environments), find the environment you want to use in the Admin URLs section, and set this URL to the environment variable `API_ROOT`.
+You will need to remove `/admin` from the end of the API path.

 6. Go to Vault, look in datahub-fe, and click on the environment you want to use.
 Change the following environment variables in your `.env` file to the ones specified in Vault:
     ```